 THOMAS EDISON CHARTER SCHOOLS' GOALS ARE TO:

 We encourage parents to get involved and help, whether in the classroom or organizing activities or providing school leadership.
 Parental involvement is a key to the success of Thomas Edison Charter Schools.
-All parents or guardians are encouraged to volunteer a minimum of 4 hours per month per family for the school.
+All parents or guardians are encouraged to volunteer for the school.
 Parental involvement will:

 Dr. Glenn Latham, a renowned researcher and former professor at Utah State University, developed philosophies and practices relating to creating an environment in which students will most likely succeed, as outlined in his books Keys to Classroom Management and Behind the Schoohouse Door.
 Revolving around the five principles of human behavior, Latham purports that students are most likely to succeed in a positive, safe, and structured environment.
 Thomas Edison teachers receive regular training and consistent feedback on Latham's theories and practices, ensuring that this culture spreads to all aspects of the program.